 Conflicts of interest are not strictly prohibited in medicine but require disclosure.
 Although disclosure of financial interests is a critical step, it does not guarantee the absence of bias.
 Researchers with financial ties to a pharmaceutical company funding their research are more likely to report results that favor the sponsor, which eventually undermines the integrity of research.
 Financial sponsors should not be allowed to influence publication; rather authors need to publish their results based on their own decisions and findings.

-lll.
+III.
 Misconduct in Carrying Out Scientific Research Studies

-Common forms of fabrication include concealing negative results, changing the results to fit the initial hypothesis or selective reporting of the outcomes.
+Common forms of fabrication include concealing negative results, changing the results to fit the initial hypothesis, or selective reporting of the outcomes.
 Falsification is the manipulation of experimental data that leads to inaccurate presentation of the research results.
 Falsified data includes deliberately manipulating images, omitting, or adding data points, and removing outliers in a dataset for the sake of manipulating the outcome.
 In contrast to plagiarism, this type of misconduct is very difficult to detect.
 Scientists who fabricate or falsify their data may be banned from receiving funding grants or terminated from their institutions.
 Falsification and fabrication are dangerous to the public as they can result in people giving and receiving incorrect medical advice.
 Relying on falsified data can lead to death or injury or lead patients to take a drug, treatment, or use a medical device that is less effective than perceived.
 Thus, some members of the scientific community support the criminalization of this type of misconduct.

 Research involving human participants requires respect for persons, beneficence, justice, voluntary consent, respect for autonomy, and confidentiality.
 Violating those principles constitutes unethical human experimentation.
 The Declaration of Helsinki is a statement of ethical principles for biomedical research involving human subjects, including research on identifiable human material and data.
 Similarly, research in which animals are subjects is also regulated.
 The first set of limits on the practice of animal experimentation was the Cruelty to Animals Act passed in 1876 by the Parliament of the United Kingdom.
 Currently, all animal experiments in the EU should be carried out in accordance with the European Directive (2010/63/EU), and in the US, there are many state and federal laws governing research involving animals.
 The incentives to compromise the ethical responsibilities surrounding human and animal practices may differ from the pressure to publish, yet some are in the same vein.
 They may generally include taking shortcuts, rushing to get necessary approvals, or using duress to get more research subjects, all actions that reflect a sense of urgency.

-lV.
+IV.
 Consequences of Scientific Misconduct

 Fraud in medical research damages science by creating data that other researchers will be urged to follow or reproduce that wastes time, effort, and funds.
 Scientific misconduct undermines the trust among researchers and the public’s trust in science.
 Meanwhile, fraud in medical trials may lead to the release of ineffective or unsafe drugs or processes that could potentially harm individuals.
-Most recently, a study conducted by Surgisphere Corporation supported the efficacy of hydroxychloroquine for the treatment of COVID-19 disease.
-The scientific article that presented the results of the study was retracted shortly after its release due to concerns raised over the validity of the data.

 Scientific misconduct is associated with reputational and financial costs, including wasted funds for research that is practically useless, costs of an investigation into the fraudulent research, and costs to settle litigation connected with the misconduct.
 The retraction of scientific articles for misconduct between 1992 and 2002 accounted for $58 million in lost funding by the NIH (which is the primary source of public funds for biomedical research in the US).